 While content and skills will be the same for everyone, the way in which you learn and sometimes express your learning will be as unique as you are.
 Everyone is different, with different talents, as well as different areas for improvement.
 Sometimes you may to choose your method of presenting your work: a poster, or an oral report, or a written analysis, or a set of thorough notes.
 In this way you may learn history through methods that meet your individual needs and interests.

 Each unit is developed around a collection of historical resources, specific content and skills.
 For example, we will use a collection of oral histories, historical fiction, poems, political cartoons and pictures to study what it was like when immigrant families found work in America.
-In addition to reading and analysis, we will examine perceptions and write an informational text in this example.
+In addition to reading and analysis, we will examine perceptions and write in both informational and argument formats.

 Supplies to bring every day:

 You will have homework several times a week.
 History homework should take about 25 minutes, although some days it may take less time, and some days it may take more.
-History homework is background information for the next day’s class.
 In class we examine original documents, work in groups, or discuss what we’re studying.
-It is important that all participants do the homework so that they know the history and have fun participating in class.
+Sometimes homework is to learn some background in preparation for class work; other times homework is to complete work we’ve begun in class..